Bibliome/alvisnlp/docs/reference/module/fr.inra.maiage.bibliome.alvisnlp.bibliomefactory.modules.tees.TEESClassify.md

 ## Synopsis

- Classify an alvis relation with the TEES Classifier
+ Classify binary relations with the TEES Classifier based on trained model

 ## Description